brettcannon/caniusepython3/README_PyPI.rst

 Secret, bonus feature
 ---------------------
-If you would like to use a different name for the either the script or setuptools command, then change the `command_name` line in `setup.py`.
+If you would like to use a different name for the either the script or setuptools command, then set the environment variable ``CIU_ALT_NAME`` to what you would like the alternative name to be.
+Reddit suggests "icanhazpython3".
-Reddit suggests `icanhazpython3` as an alternative.